softwaremill/macwire/README.md

 For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing method and trait/class/object:

-* first it tries to find a value declared as the argument of enclosing methods and anonymous functions.
+* first it tries to find a unique value declared as the argument of enclosing methods and anonymous functions.
-If multiple values are found, then ~~by name-match is attempted~~ compilation is aborted (since v0.8).
-MacWire traverses AST from enclosing class definition to currently expanding wire[T] macro call, once collecting candidates for constructor parameter injection.
 * then it tries to find a unique value declared in the enclosing type
 * then it tries to find a unique value in parent types (traits/classes)
 * if the parameter is marked as implicit, additionally the usual implicit lookup mechanism is used